Contentful Personalization & Analytics

 Closed false null Locked

 When the preview panel is open, all OptimizedEntry and OptimizedEntryView components update live so audience and variant overrides apply immediately.
-When the panel closes, components keep the previewed variant as the locked value.
+When the panel closes, non-live optimized entries without an explicit selected-optimizations override lock to the previewed selection.
+Live entries continue to follow current selectedOptimizations, and Views entries with caller-supplied selected optimizations continue resolving from that explicit value.

 The Android SDK monitors network reachability and app lifecycle events: